What Every Student Should Know

 Given the tension between changing federal regulation, legal outcomes, and the continued collapse of the industry due to reduced enrollment, the future of for-profit colleges is uncertain.

 What All This Means for Students

-Your education is too important to take chances with – especially if you’re counting on it to turn into employment opportunities.
-Before you commit to any higher education program, do some digging and check their rankings so you know what you’re getting into.
+Your education is too important to take chances on, especially if you’re seeking greater employment opportunities.
+Before you commit to any higher education program, check their rankings, accreditation status, and overall reputation.